-Box Moth Trap and Refill
+Box Moth Trap and Refills

 The Box Tree Moth caterpillars feed on leaves causing defoliation and dieback.
 The caterpillars produce webbing tents to protect themselves.
 Early detection and control are essential as the webbing makes effective control difficult.